alissatroiano/Dash/README.md

 - Login - Allows users to log in to their Dash account, by inputting the correct user and password keys.

-- Create Recipe - Allows **existing** users to share original content with the Dash community, by granting them write access to the database and having them submit a form with new recipe name, description, image, prep time, tools needed, ingredients and instructions.
+- Create Recipe - Allows **existing** users to create new recipes, by providing an 'Add Recipe' form that lets users insert 'recipe' records to MongoDB and upload an image to the project's Amazon S3 Photo Bucket.

-- Edit Recipe - Allows **existing** users (or 'editors') to edit recipes, by providing an, 'Edit' button that displays when users are logged in and sends an updated dictionary of values to MongoDB upon submission.
+- Edit Recipe - Allows **existing** users (aka 'editors') to edit recipes, by providing an 'Edit' button that displays when users are logged in and sends an updated dictionary of values to MongoDB upon submission.

 - Search - Allows users to search for specific recipes, by providing them with a search bar that fetches and displays relevant data.

 ### Features Left to Implement

-- A 'Profile' page - Allows users to upload an imnage, view content they have created and change their username and/or password.
+- A 'Profile' page - Allows users to upload an image, view content they have created, and change their username and/or password.

 ### Database Design